-Deciding what to include on your emergency contact list is very important, because when something goes wrong, you want to make sure all the information you need is in one place.
-It’s also crucial that your list doesn’t have too much on it, so you’re not sorting through lots of unnecessary information to find the contact details you really need.
+Deciding what to include on your emergency contact list is very important because when something goes wrong, you want to make sure all the information you need is in one place.
+It’s also crucial that your list doesn’t have too much on it, so you’re not sorting through unnecessary information to find the contact details you really need.

 First things first, your business information should be the top entry on your list.
 This should include your company name, address, location, and phone number.
 While you may think you’ll remember these details, in a moment of panic you could forget valuable information, so it’s better to be safe.
 That way, when you’re speaking with emergency services, you have all the details right in front of you.

 If there’s a problem with your building, the knowledge and expertise of your facility manager, building owner, or landlord may come in handy.
 They’ll know the ins and outs of the property and may be able to reverse an urgent situation.
 It’s important to include a few forms of contact info, if possible, so you have the best chance of reaching them right away.

 Your list should also include contact info for your employees and their designated emergency contacts.
 This is important for two reasons.
 First, your employees will need to know if something goes wrong with the business.
 Second, if the emergency involves one of your employees, you’ll need to get in touch with their emergency contacts.
 That’s why your list should include a phone number (and email address) for all employees, as well as an emergency contact for each employee.

 Emergency service numbers

 Everyone knows to call 911 if a disaster occurs, but some other emergency services deserve a spot on your contact list, too.
 These could include poison control, animal control, your alarm system company, and any other industry-specific services you think you might need if things do go wrong.